 University of Houston Law Center

-UHLC’s Diversity, Racial Justice and Human Rights Initiative is a platform encompassing the various institutes, programs, centers, clinics and courses at the Law Center that relate to race, social justice, immigration, diversity, inclusion, equality and related issues.
-This initiative has one goal, facilitating the connection of its affiliates with other UH-wide programs; community, local and statewide organizations; and other nationwide and international outreaches sharing a similar focus.
+UHLC’s Social Justice and Human Rights Initiatives is a compendia of the various institutes, programs, centers, clinics and courses at the Law Center that address these issues in academic research, clinic client counseling and representation, student and faculty speakers, pedagogy, and academic support of students.
+These initiatives facilitate the connection with other UH-wide programs; community, local and statewide organizations; and other nationwide and international outreaches sharing a similar focus.

-The UH Law Center has received the following awards recognizing the efforts in diversity, inclusion and equality and examples of how our faculty and staff support these areas.
+The UH Law Center has received the following awards recognizing the efforts in these areas.
+They include: areas.

-preLaw magazine badges for the “Best School for Hispanics,” the “Best School for Asians,” and the “Best School for Diversity”
+- preLaw magazine badges for the “Most Diverse Law Schools” in 2023 and the “Best School for Hispanics,” and the “Best School for Asians,” in 2022

 After Houston native George Floyd’s tragic death in Minneapolis, the University of Houston Law Center faculty and staff unanimously approved a resolution committing to fight racism and to be antiracist.

-Given the Law Center’s rich mosaic of diversity and inclusion, we wanted to share all our efforts to our constituents as we plan throughout this academic year, to further develop a comprehensive website devoted to the goal of connecting these affiliates, allowing them to work synergistically, and furthering the goals of racial justice and human rights.
+Given the Law Center’s rich mosaic of diversity,equity, and inclusion, we wanted to share all our efforts to our constituents, to further develop a comprehensive website devoted to the goal of connecting to work synergistically in furthering the goals of social justice and human rights.